buttburger1/WoW-1.12.1-ESP-Hack/README.md

 ESP DLL and Injector with optional functionality!

 Built on VS2012.
 DLL uses DirectX 9 SDK libraries.
-Injector mostly Winapi (Older stuff moved to old branch)
+Injector mostly WinAPI (Older stuff moved to old branch)

+December/10/2025 - Injector7 pack (WinAPI DLL Injector7 and dxdll13)
+-Hauled bot start over to dll, no longer need to activate across through autoloot -Added HUD options with toggle, can move using numpad keys -Added wait functionality to combat script

 June/20/2022 - dxdll12
 -Added combat bot scripting (load with pathing) that can be changed with a text editor!